 Nolita

-Perth has plenty of casual Italian diners, but few offer the opportunity to BYO like Nolita does.
-On Monday and Tuesdays, bringing your own plonk will cost you nothing.
+Perth has no shortage of casual Italian diners, but few do BYO like Nolita.
+On Mondays and Tuesdays, bringing your own plonk will cost you nothing.
 Nada.
 Zip.
-This is a rare opportunity to commit to that special bottle you’ve been hanging onto, and the food and service at Nolita make it worth it.
-Quality glassware and a polished, intimate setting elevate fresh pasta and small plates built around top-notch ingredients, including Western Australian seafood and Italian cheeses.
+It’s the perfect excuse to commit to that special bottle you’ve been hanging onto.
+The polished, intimate setting elevates fresh pasta and small plates built around top-tier ingredients, including Western Australian seafood and Italian cheeses.
+Add sharp service and proper glassware, and it’s an easy mid-week win.

 The Prophet Lebanese Cafe

 The Prophet has been slinging Lebanese cuisine for more than 20 years from their Vic Park home, amassing a cult-like following in the process.
 There’s no alcohol on the menu, so BYO is the go, and will set you back a very reasonable $5 per bottle.
-It’ll be picking what to pair with you wine that will pose a challenge, however, as the menu enlists recognisable Middle Eastern stalwarts alongside house specialities and Lebanese dishes worth exploring, like chicken livers with garlic, chilli and lemon, or kibbeh naya of raw minced lamb with crushed wheat and spices.
+The real challenge is deciding what to pair with your wine, with a menu that moves from Middle Eastern stalwarts to house specialities and Lebanese standouts like chicken livers with garlic, chilli and lemon, or kibbeh naya – raw minced lamb with crushed wheat and spices.

 Back to News & Articles